joe-dnd/joe-dnd.github.io/content/house-rules.md

 5. Using a potion on yourself is bonus action.
 On others is still an action.

 6. Death:
-    - Resurrection incurs an exhaustion level of 5. (initially 6, -1 from spell)
+    - Resurrection incurs a penalty 1 hit die removed from hit die max.
+    - Resurrection applies 1 permanent failed death save, each time. (max 3)

 7. Character Creation:
     - All characters start with a racial feat [[XGE.73]](https://5e.tools/tables.html#racial%20feats_xge)